joshuacortez/wordnt/README.md

 Since Human A was proven wrong, they lose this game.
 This is just one way to end a round of `Wordn't`.
 It can also end when somebody challenges that the current substring is indeed a word.

 ## Wordn't Bot Writeup
-For a more comprehensive explanation of the rules of `Wordn't` theoretical underpinnings of the Super Agent, take a look at `wordn't writeup.pdf`
+For a more comprehensive explanation of the rules of `Wordn't` and the theory behind the Super Agent, take a look at `wordn't writeup.pdf`